hamk-uas/DifferentialConv2d/README.md

 # DiffConv2d

-This is forked from the code repository for the following paper:
+This is forked from the original code repository for the following paper:
 ```
 K. Leng and J. Thiyagalingam, Padding-free Convolution based on
 Preservation of Differential Characteristics of Kernels.
 ```

-This repository attempts to create an equivalent algorithm formulated as padding.

 ## Installation